stanX19/c_piscine_tester/README.md

 ./C00tester -h
 ```

-4. You will see a usage message; take the time to read through it as it is not an error.
+4. You will see a usage message; take the time to read through it; it is not an error.

 You are now ready to test your project.
 For example, to test a project in the "~/Desktop/C00" directory with additional flags, you can use: